 Inquiries, comments, and feedback may be directed to email@example.com.

-To pay your non-refundable residential application fee of $30, call our toll-free number (888.743.9362) or our local number (415.475.9362).
-Or fill out this online form to have the Reservations Office contact you by phone or email to assist your registration.
-Payment of practice period fees is required by the arrival date, May 1.
+Use the Register Online button to pay your non-refundable residential application fee of $30.
+Or call our toll-free number 888.743.9362 or our local number 415.475.9362.
+Full payment of practice period fees is required by the arrival date, May 1.